-- All applications for resource consent under Rule 25.5.11 for restricted discretionary activities that exceed the area (m2) standard for the following matters shall not require the written consent of other persons and shall not be notified or limited-notified. - 25.6.1 Rule 25.5.11 for restricted discretionary activities that exceed the area (m2) standard. - All applications for resource consent for restricted discretionary activities under Rule will be served on those persons considered to be adversely affected if those persons have not given their written approval.
+- 25.6.1 All applications for resource consent under Rule 25.5.11 for restricted discretionary activities that exceed the area (m) standard shall not require the written consent of other persons and shall not be notified or limited notified. - 25.6.2 All applications for resource consent for restricted discretionary activities under Rule 25.4 within the Queenstown Town Centre Zone shall not be publically notified but notice will be served on those persons considered to be adversely affected if those persons have not given their written approval.